 Trialog series in cooperation with the academies' project "Energy Systems of the Future II" | March 2016 - February 2019

-In cooperation with the academies’ project “Energy Systems of the Future” (ESYS) the HUMBOLDT VIADRINA Governance Platform carries out Trialogs for the working groups of the ESYS project.
+In cooperation with the academies’ project “Energy Systems of the Future” (ESYS) the HUMBOLDT VIADRINA Governance Platform carried out Trialogs for the working groups of the ESYS project.

-Experts in the working groups develop interdisciplinary analyses and position papers for the implementation of a secure, affordable and sustainable energy transition.
-To include also positions and interests of societal stakeholders, the working groups of ESYS exchange views with them in various dialog formats.
-One of these dialog formats are the Trialogs organized by the HUMBOLDT-VIADRINA Governance Platform.
+Experts in the working groups developed interdisciplinary analyses and position papers for the implementation of a secure, affordable and sustainable energy transition.
+To include also positions and interests of societal stakeholders, the working groups of ESYS exchanged views with them in various dialog formats.
+One of these dialog formats were the Trialogs organized by the HUMBOLDT-VIADRINA Governance Platform.

 Energy systems of the future is an inititiave by: